rollup/rollup-plugin-strip/README.md

+# Moved

+This module has moved and is now available at [@rollup/plugin-strip](https://github.com/rollup/plugins).
+Please update your dependencies.
+This repository is no longer maintained.

 # rollup-plugin-strip

 Remove `debugger` statements and functions like `assert.equal` and `console.log` from your code.

-# Plugin Being Moved

-Please stand by, we're moving this plugin to a new monorepo.

 ## Installation